Living in Wimborne Minster

 Is Wimborne Minster a good place to live?

-How safe is Wimborne Minster?
+What is the population of Wimborne Minster?

-What schools are in Wimborne Minster?
+What are the schools in Wimborne Minster like?

 Where does this data come from?